finnfiddle/dev-setup-ubuntu/README.md

-# Provisioning scripts for ubuntu for node development
+# Scripts for provisioning ubuntu for node development

 Dont clone this repo.
 Just run the following from terminal after a fresh ubuntu install.
 This has been tested with 14.04: